 Thank you for helping us decrease waste, save art, and foster a new generation of theatergoers.

-We are honored to support the incredible work of TDF.
+We are honored to support the incredible work of The Theatre Development Fund (TDF).
 A minimum of 10% of proceeds from each purchase is donated to TDF’s Introduction to Theatre Program.
 This program provides middle and high school students with in-class workshops, and the chance to attend a Broadway or Off-Broadway performance.
 They also provide deeply discounted tickets to alumni of the program so they can continue engaging in the Arts.

 ABOUT OUR FOUNDER

-When she's not not behind her computer or visiting the shops in Florida and South Carolina, our CEO and Founder Jennifer Wheeler Kahn is probably chasing her two boys #InternHudson and #InternJudah around the house, park, library, or museum.
+When she's not not behind her computer or visiting the shops in and Houston, our CEO and Founder Jennifer Wheeler Kahn is probably chasing her two boys #InternHudson and #InternJudah around the house, park, library, or museum.

 Kahn was a professional Stage Manager for 17 years getting to work on such shows as: The Deaf West Revival of Spring Awakening (Broadway), In the Heights (National Tour), The Hunchback of Notre Dame (La Jolla Playhouse and Paper Mill Playhouse), Hold Onto me Darling (Off-Broadway at the Atlantic), Kinship (starring Cynthia Nixon and Christopher Lowell at Williamstown Theatre Festival), and many productions at The Old Globe Theatre and La Jolla Playhouse in San Diego.